stratisproject/StratisUnitySDK/Documentation/SmartContractsTutorial.md

 ### Using smart contracts via wrappers

-NFT and StandartToken contracts have wrappers to make it easier to interact with them.
+NFT and StandardToken contracts have wrappers to make it easier to interact with them.
 Wrapper is a class that constructs call parameters and makes a call.

-Here is an example for standart token wrapper that displays information about target standart token:
+Here is an example for standard token wrapper that displays information about target standard token:

 ```
-string standartTokenAddr = "tLG1Eap1f7H5tnRwhs58Jn7NVDrP3YTgrg";
+string standardTokenAddr = "tLG1Eap1f7H5tnRwhs58Jn7NVDrP3YTgrg";
-StandartTokenWrapper stw = new StandartTokenWrapper(stratisUnityManager, standartTokenAddr);
+StandardTokenWrapper stw = new StandardTokenWrapper(stratisUnityManager, standardTokenAddr);

 Debug.Log("Symbol: " + await stw.GetSymbolAsync());
 Debug.Log("Name: " + await stw.GetNameAsync());